8 Strategies For Instagram Influencer Marketing In 2020

 5. Utilize Both Micro and Macro Influencers

-As an example, macro influencers are often approached first hand by a brand.
+As an example, macro-influencers are often approached first hand by a brand.
 A company will ask them to feature their product or service on their social media profiles, typically with a contextual caption mentioning the brand.
-On the other hand, micro influencers work in a way that parallels word of mouth marketing.
+On the other hand, micro-influencers work in a way that parallels word of mouth marketing.
 For instance, when they share a photo on Instagram of them enjoying a mid-day snack and an accompanying photo of that snack, you don’t question its authenticity.
 Even if the photo seems somewhat staged or choreographed to some extent.
-In actuality, it’s often easier to believe a micro influencer has actually bought or used a featured product then it is of a ‘celebrity’ of a more pronounced social relevancy.
-It’s that type of authenticity attracts engagement, awareness and brand recall.
+In actuality, it’s often easier to believe a micro-influencer has bought or used a featured product then it is of a ‘celebrity’ of a more pronounced social relevancy.
+It’s that type of authenticity that attracts engagement, awareness and brand recall.

 Also, utilizing both types of influencers in a harmonious combination can produce tremendous results when implemented with a well-orchestrated strategy.
 The table below outlines some general overviews of the differences between these two influencers and includes the ‘mega’ influencer category.
 Mega influencers are essentially a relevant figure in pop culture as a whole, like an A-list celebrity or professional athlete.
 They offer great value to brands as well but tend to be much more selective and less attainable than the other two types, hence why they weren’t discussed in depth in this section.

 It’s almost 2019, and Instagram is saturated with mediocre and redundant brand messaging that completely undermines the notion that social networks are supposed to be a ‘visual inspiration platform’.
 Your content should captivate audiences through images and video, not simply preach marketing directives to them or repeated calls to action with a baseless premise.